Your Next Customer Doesn't Have a Pulse

 Several building blocks for AI-native financial infrastructure are already emerging, though adoption remains partial:

-Programmable payment rails, such as Circle's USDC and blockchain networks like Stellar and Coinbase's BASE, enable fast, automated payments and form a foundational layer for machine-initiated transactions.
+• Programmable payments and settlement infrastructure such as Circle's USDC stablecoin and blockchain networks like Stellar and Coinbase's Base enables fast, automated payments and forms a foundational layer for machine-initiated transactions.
 While adoption in traditional finance remains limited, these systems are proving out the core infrastructure needed for autonomous transactions.

-Autonomous trading infrastructure, including DeFi protocols like Uniswap and SushiSwap, as well as MEV bots, already operates independently on-chain.
+• Autonomous trading infrastructure, including DeFi protocols like Uniswap and SushiSwap, as well as automated trading bots, already operates independently on-chain.
 These systems remain largely disconnected from regulated financial infrastructure, highlighting a gap for AI-native, compliant transaction capabilities.

 What's Missing